Jongmassey/VetMedData.NET.CLI/README.md

 # VetMedData.NET
 A .NET Core class library for obtaining structured data on UK-licensed Veterinary Medicines

+## Building
+This library is provided as a Microsoft Visual Studio 2017 solution.

+TODO: Build instructions for dotnet core.

 ## Using

 ### Getting the VMD PID